Through the desert with Palestinian mountain bikers from Bethlehem

 Translation of this article is provided by kompreno, using a combination of machine translation and human correction.
 More articles from MO* are included in kompreno‘s curation of the finest analysis, opinion & reporting — from all across Europe, translated into your language.
 Original source.

+Beard, long light brown hair, racing shorts, cycling jersey: Anas Dadou looks like Jesus reincarnated as a cyclist.
+Today I become one of his cycling apostles.
 Anas, Victor Al-Bandak, Samer Sleibi, Ibrahim Murra and Jihad Salah are waiting for me on their mountain bikes in full cycling gear.
-We will ride forty kilometres through the desert in the dark until we reach a Bedouin village, sleep there and continue the trek through the desert the next morning.
+We will ride forty kilometres through the desert in the dark to a Bedouin village, where we will sleep and continue our trek through the desert the next morning.

 An adventurous sense of home